Close Menu

 Time Commitment and Market Knowledge

 Swing trading requires time, but not necessarily constant screen time.
 Most swing traders scan the market daily, set orders, and monitor positions at key times such as market open and close.
-Weekend preparation can include reviewing charts, news, and upcoming events to plan the week’s potential trades.
+Weekend preparation can include reviewing charts, news, and upcoming events to plan potential trades for the week.
 This makes swing trading attractive for those balancing other commitments.

 However, sufficient market knowledge is essential.
 Understanding chart patterns, candlestick formations, and indicator signals accelerates learning and improves trade outcomes.
 Learning, writing down trades, and looking at both winners and losers helps you improve and improve a swing trading system over months and years.